garden-io/garden/docs/reference/commands.md

 Finds an active container for a deployed service and executes the given command within the container.
 Supports interactive shells.

-_NOTE: This command may not be supported for all module types._
+_NOTE: This command may not be supported for all action types._

 Examples: